 Table of Contents

 Quantitative coding is the process of categorising the collected non-numerical information into groups and assigning the numerical codes to these groups.
-The fact of numeric coding is shared by all statistical software and among others, it facilitates data conversion and measurement comparisons.
+Numeric coding is shared by all statistical software and among others, it facilitates data conversion and measurement comparisons.

 More complex coding exercises, e.g. for textual answers in survey questionnaires, require an independent coding process with a clearly defined design: a coding structure and a procedure and schedule of exercises if there are several coders.

 The meaning of codes must be documented.
 Specialized analytic software (SPSS, SAS, STATA, etc.) lets the user assign labels directly to the codes.
 For the principles of the construction of labels, please, see the sub-section 'Organising variables'.
-If the software does not allow us to assign code labels directly to data, we have to document the codes in a separate document as part of the metadata.
+If the software does not allow you to assign code labels directly to data, you have to document the codes in a separate document as part of the metadata.

 In the accordion below you find coding recommendations which are inspired by ICPSR (2012).